 Businesses can buy information standards from the Standards Australia website or by calling 1800 035 822.

 Supplying goods and services that do not comply with an information standard is an offence.
-The maximum penalty is $1.1 million for a body corporate and $220,000 for an individual.
+The maximum penalties under the ACL are $1.1 million for a body corporate and $220,000 for an individual.
 Criminal penalties for the same amount can apply.

 Breaching an information standard can also lead to injunctions, personal damages, compensatory orders, corrective advertising orders and adverse publicity orders.